Senior PR Officer

 I talk to anyone who will listen about our current campaign work, threats from tree pests and diseases and how we help communities look after their local woods.

-Blog post By Chris Hickman, 11 September 2017, Ancient trees
+Blog post By Chris Hickman, 21 October 2017, Threats, Ancient trees

 Met office budburst study